mglantz/advanced-networking-workshop/labs/lab-3/README.md

   Up 1 hour, 37 minutes, 13 seconds
 ```

+---

-:boom Show Type-5 EVPN routes which are the VRFs we are transporting across the EVPN fabric:
+:boom: Show Type-5 EVPN routes which are the VRFs we are transporting across the EVPN fabric:
 ```
 leaf1#show bgp evpn route-type ip-prefix ipv4
 BGP routing table information for VRF default